k2view-academy/K2View-Academy/articles/TDM/tdm_gui/06_be_product_tdmdb_tables.md

 - **LU information** - lu_id, lu_name, lu_description and lu_dc_name columns.
 - **BE information** - be_id column.
 This is the link to the **business_entities** table.
 - **LU relationship in the BE** - lu_parent_id and lu_parent_name columns holding the ID and name of the [parent LU](/articles/TDM/tdm_overview/03_business_entity_overview.md#building-an-lu-hierarchy-in-a-be) if it exists.
 - **System (product) information** - product_id and product_name columns.
 The product_id links to the **Products** table.
-The product_id and product_name columns are set to -1 and NULL default values when the record is created.
+When a record is created, the product_id and product_name columns are set to the default values of -1 and NULL.
 System Information settings are defined when an LU is attached to a system.
 If the LU is deleted from a system, the system information's columns return to their default values.

 ### Tdm_Be_Exe_Process